 Bob Rall “Pro-Fifty” TBC proc amp mod for the Panasonic WJMX50 video mixer

 If you just stumbled on to this page, these are instructions and documentation for adding proc-amp controls (brightness, contrast, hue, and saturation) to both channels of a Panasonic MX50 video mixer.
 Bob Rall devised these modifications, and offered them as a service throughout the late 90’s.
-Then he disappeared from the face of the earth.
+Then he disappeared from the face of the earth, until 2018, when he emailed me!
+WHOA!!

-Thanks to Benton C. Bainbridge for donating a modified MX50 and making this possible.
+Thanks to Benton C. Bainbridge for donating a modified MX50 and inadvertently making this possible.

 Disclaimer: This documentation is untested and incomplete.
 It has been published for educational purposes only.
 If you break your stuff, it’s your own fault.
 Do not contact me with technical support questions for performing this modification.
 If you use this information for personal profit, you have to live with yourself and your bad karma.
-If you are Bob Rall, sorry dude — I tried to contact you repeatedly.
+ALSO, according to Bob, after the proc amp mods have been implemented, the entire mixer will need to be recalibrated.

 UPDATE: contrast mod successfully replicated.